-3 Offered by MESI, MMCL, MMCM, NTC, and UNC.
-Not offered by iPeople parent company, MHSS, and APEC competitive salaries; providing benefits which are comparable to the other schools and above the minimum set by law; opportunities for training and development and for further study is given; research opportunities and incentives for research publications; and support for local and international paper presentations.
+Faculty members are vital to the schools' operations.
+IPO subsidiary schools address the risk of losing good faculty by offering competitive salaries; providing benefits which are comparable to the other schools and above the minimum set by law; opportunities for training and development and for further study is given; research opportunities and incentives for research publications; and support for local and international paper presentations.
 Children of employees also receive discounts if enrolled in IPO schools.
 IPO also invests in a company culture that is nurturing and supportive.